GunnJerkens/wp-boilerplate/README.md

 All Javascript (with exception of Modernizr, Respond, and jQuery (CDN) is compiled by Grunt into a 'main.js' file included in the footer.

 ### Included CSS
-[Bootstrap](http://getbootstrap.com) is included as a scss file, to use uncomment it in the screen.scss file.
+[Bootstrap](http://getbootstrap.com) is included as an scss file, to use uncomment it in the screen.scss file.

 ```
 /* Bootstrap v3 */